People

 Studying psychology as an undergraduate and having a particular interest in the relationship between sleeping behaviours and memory, I gradually became interested in neurocognitive science.
 I aim to acquire a higher level of understanding in neurocognitive science at KAIST based on computational methodology, primarily focusing on the relations between brain-damaged disorders, sleeping disorders and treatments.
 My ultimate target for my research is building an evidence base to contribute to treatment development for brain diseases related to sleeping issues.
 Specifically, I hope to research topics of understanding how sleeping disorders can cause and contribute to various risks and other brain damage and how the human sleep cycle (circadian rhythm) can affect and be affected by brain damage and neurocognitive disorders.

-Jae Bin Park(Master's)
+Jae Bin Park(M.S.)

 Majoring in Psychology at McGill University, Jae Bin had the opportunity to create intervention programs for young adults that aimed to improve their mental health and also handle real-life stressors.
 His current research interest includes resilience and suicide and eventually, Jae Bin hopes to study and develop empirically-supported interventions programs that can help improve the resilience of individuals.

-Shin Seung Jae(Master's)
+Shin Seung Jae(M.S.)

 • neural circuit